Today is one of those rare days where I get to post something positive about an online scam that has been ripping people off for a number of years.

 This fantastic news comes courtesy of the Federal Trade Commission (FTC).
 They are one of the few official bodies that have the power to officially investigate online scams and legally bring the perpetrators to justice.

-So today I am very happy to report they have done exactly that to not just one online scam…but also to a whole bunch of similar scams that share a common connection.
+So today I am happy to report they have done exactly that to not just one online scam…but also to a whole bunch of similar scams that share a common connection.

 This ruling could well be a turning point and it fires a warning shot in the direction of other online scams that I believe are all operating in a similar fashion.